 So now that you know what was predicted in 2018, what colors and styles do I think will be popular in 2020?

-There will be a very strong representation of Greens, golds and Blues.
+Color has always had an impact in design, and in 2020, there will be a very strong representation of Greens, golds and Blues.
 Most of which will have, even a slight, green undertone.
 As we color experts know, it is all about the undertones!

 We will also be seeing a lot Green based golds, as a complex chameleon color that changes depending on the neighboring hues – appearing more gold or more green in different palettes.
 As in Benjamin Moore’s CSP-920 Golden Thread or C2 Paint C2-650 Plantain.